Rick-Phoenix/querygen/README.md

 Let's take this example.
 We need to make two queries:
 - One that gets a user by its id
-- One that gets all posts with a certain userid and a certain postid
+- One that gets all posts with a certain userId and a certain postId

 In this case, the package would generate a wrapper struct that holds the `GetPostsByUserIdParams` and a `userId` field.
 But since `userId` is also being used in `GetPostsByUserIdParams`, you can ovverride this by setting `QueryParamName` to `GetPostsByUserIdParams.userId`.